scikit-learn-contrib/MAPIE/doc/theoretical_description_conformity_scores.rst

 Key takeaways
 =============

 - The absolute residual score is the basic conformity score and gives constant intervals.
+It is the one used by default by :class:`mapie.regression.MapieRegressor`.
 - The gamma conformity score adds a notion of adaptivity by giving intervals of different sizes, and is proportional to the uncertainty.
 - The conformal residual fitting score is a conformity score that requires an additional model